 In this section, we present a large deviation principle due to Kushner and Yin (1997), which draws on results by Dupuis and Kushner (1985, 1989).
-We present the theorem using the general notation of Section 3.1 above, and in Section 5 below we show how to implement this general setup in the fictitious play model.
-In this section we assume that there is at least one point $\overline{\theta}$ which is an invariant set for the ODE (A.1).
+We present the theorem here using the general notation of Section 3.1 above, and in Section 5 below we show how to implement this general setup in the fictitious play model.
+In this section we assume that there is at least one point $\overline{\theta}$ which is a limit set for the ODE (6).
 The theorem provides upper and lower bounds on probability of observing an event in which agents' beliefs are arbitrarily far from a limit point.
 In particular, the theorem shows that once agents' beliefs are in the neighborhood of a stable equilibrium they remain there for an exponentially increasing period of time.
 In the next section we use this theorem to characterize the transition probabilities between equilibria, which then allows us to compute the invariant distribution of beliefs.

 We now define some terminology and then develop some of the functions which are needed in statement of the theorem.
+Recall that $\overline{\Theta}$ is the set of stable limit points.